Ayoreo language: Grammar

 Verbs agree with their subjects, but there is no tense-inflection.
-Consider the following paradigm, which has prefixes marking person and suffixes marking number (Bertinetto 2009:29):
+Consider the following paradigm, which has prefixes marking person and suffixes marking number:

 When the verb root contains a nasal, there are nasalized variants of the agreement affixes:

 Ayoreo is a mood-prominent language.
 Nouns can be divided into possessable and non-possessable; possessor agreement is expressed through a prefixation.
 The syntax of Ayoreo is characterized by the presence of para-hypotactical structures.